Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

-\centerline{{{\bf Ackowledgement}}}
+{\bf Ackowledgement}

-The research is supported by the National Science Foundation under grant NSF-DMS-0602151 and NSF-DMS-0852507.
-The work is initialled when the author visited McGill University and Centre de recherches mathematiques in Montreal as a CRM Postdoctoral Fellow for "Thematic Semester on Dynamical Systems and Evolution Equations", January-June 2008.
-The author would like to thank professor Pengfei Guan, Dimitry Jakobson and John Toth for help on his visit at McGill and CRM, and would like also to thank Dr. Junfang Li for many useful discussions and comments on this paper.
+The work was initiated when the author visited McGill University and Centre de recherches mathematiques in Montreal as a CRM Postdoctoral Fellow for {\it Thematic Semester on Dynamical Systems and Evolution Equations}, January-June 2008.
+The author would like to thank professor Pengfei Guan, Dimitry Jakobson and John Toth for help during his visit at McGill and CRM, and would also like to thank Dr. Junfang Li for many useful discussions and comments on this paper.\\